Oil vs Latex Paint: Weighing the Pros and Cons

 Clean Thoroughly

-Wipe down walls to remove any dirt or grease.
-Fill any holes or cracks, then lightly sand rough areas.
-Vacuum trim and corners to pick up dust.
-For the best adhesion, surfaces should be clean and smooth.
+Wipe down surfaces to remove dirt and grease.
+Fill holes or cracks and sand rough patches.
+Vacuum trim and corners to remove dust.
+Clean, smooth surfaces provide the best adhesion.

-For major color changes or bare wood and drywall, applying a primer is a must.
-Primer seals the surface and provides a uniform base coat.
-Use a primer suited for your paint type - oil-based primer for oil paint, latex primer for latex.
-Two coats of primer are usually needed for bare surfaces.
+For major color changes or bare wood and drywall, primer is a must.
+It seals the surface and creates a uniform base.
+Match the primer to your paint type—oil-based primer for oil paint, latex primer for latex.
+Two coats are often best on bare surfaces.

 Patch Imperfections